-Are you hosting a holiday party this year?
+Hosting a holiday party this year?
 Being a good host can be incredibly rewarding, but it can be stressful, too.
-Thankfully, most of the stressors can be eliminated with a bit of advanced planning.
-If you’re wondering how to throw a party and prepare your home for guests, we’ve put together a list of 16 simple hosting tips that will make organizing a holiday party a breeze!
+Thankfully, you can eliminate most of these stressors with advanced planning.
+If you’re wondering how to host a holiday party, check out these 16 simple hosting tips to make organizing a breeze!

 Prepare Guest Rooms